What’s Really Hiding Inside Your Air Ducts?

 A Quick Reality Check

-The system works harder → higher utility costs
+The system works harder, leading to higher utility costs.

-More cleaning → dust never seems to end
+You find yourself cleaning more often; dust never seems to end.

 “Is It Time?” — The 30-Second Test

-Have you lived in your home for over 3 years without cleaning the ducts?
+Have you lived in your home for over three years without cleaning the ducts?

 Do vents get dusty again right after vacuuming?